FAQs - Risk Management and Insurance

 I'll be driving in Mexico, what are the insurance requirements?

 When traveling into Mexico ensure that you carry the vehicle specific Mexico auto identification card and a copy of the Mexico Tourist Policy which can be obtained from the University's Risk Manager prior to the trip; these documents are required to be carried by Mexico law.
 In the event of a loss or accident, immediately notify (while in Mexico) the local Mexico insurer via the toll-free number located on the inside cover of the Mexico Tourist Policy.
 In addition to processing the claim information, the toll-free operator can also assist the University driver with obtaining service and legal assistance as necessary.
-Notify your department and the University's Risk Manager as soon as possible.
+Notify your department and the University's Risk Management Dept. as soon as possible.

 Insurance Requirements for Contractors and Outside Groups